haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 0. **Discussion:** The proposal is being discussed informally on discourse.
 In this phase the proposal only exists informally, no pull request exists yet.

-1. **Submitted:**  An HF Tech Track member has validated the proposal and checked that meets all the formal requirements.
-A pull request has been opened against the proposals repo.
+1. **Submitted:** A pull request has been opened against the proposals repo.

 2. **Under review:** The proposal will be under review until the next available Tech Track meeting takes place.